Check Out Our 2018 Annual Report

 The Center is a charitable nonprofit 501(c)(3) organization that develops and coordinates Self-Help's programs, raises resources and advocates for economic opportunity.
 All four of the below affiliates are also nonprofits.

 Self-Help Credit Union was founded in 1983 and is a member-owned, federally-insured, North Carolina-chartered credit union originally begun to raise deposits from members to make commercial, consumer and home loans.
 Our mission is to create and protect opportunity for all.
 In recent years we have expanded our impact by merging with other credit unions that have a similar mission.
-We now have 29 branches in North Carolina, South Carolina and Florida serving 70,000 members with more than $2 billion in assets.
+We now have 29 branches in Florida, North Carolina, South Carolina, and Virginia serving 70,000 members with more than $2 billion in assets.